 Mommy, it's nothing to be ashamed of

 Sometimes nature has its own rules and so does your body.
 We hope that with our tips and products you can heal your nipple fissures as soon as possible and prevent them in the future.
 Let's make sure that breastfeeding is and remains a party.
 Enjoying this intimate moment is best done without cracked nipples, because they don't stay that small forever!

 Next time you will read more about ...

 In the next blog we will tell you how best to prepare and make a bottle.
 We also include you in our advice on the best content of the bottle for your little one.

 Above, M. (2018, September 12).
 Nipple cracks when breastfeeding... ouch!
 Here's what you can do about it!

-Consumers' Association.
-(2019, October 31).
+Consumer Association.
+(2019, Oct.
+31).
 Breastfeeding: the facts. https://www.consumentenbond.nl/kindervoeding/borstvoeding-feiten-en-fabels#::text=Inmoedermelkzittenafweerstoffendie,aandoeningenzoalseczeemofastma.